nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/ecat_examples/servo_motor/topics/hardware_setup.md

     -   Teknic 2311P Motor
     -   RJ45 Network cable
     -   Mini/micro universal serial bus \(USB\) cable
-    -   Personal Computer on which the TwinCAT3 has been installed
+    -   Personal Computer on which the TwinCAT3 has been installed(Windows 10 is recommended)
 -   **Board settings**

     For multiple boards cascades, remove the R142 register.